 Competitors enter the course in accordance with the defined order of go.
 The course is considered 'live' once the horse enters the arena, so no obstacle lines may be crossed during the "ride around" before the bell.
+During the "ride around" the rider may ask the Judge to allow the ground crew to reposition the garrocha pole in the pick-up barrel.
+The rider may not adjust the pole themselves.

 The judge indicates the official start of each trial by ringing a bell.
 After the bell has been rung, competitors have 60 seconds to salute and begin the course.
 The competitor must salute the judge outside the entrance markers before entering the course.
 When the course is completed, the rider goes out through the exit markers and turns to face the Judge / President of the Jury for a final salute to end the trial.
 When there is more than one Judge, riders are required to face and salute the President of the Jury, but may salute all Judges present.